rosmed/slicer_ros2_module/docs/pages/robot-visualization.rst

 Testing
 -------

 Don't forget to build and source the ROS workspace after cloning.
 The package ``sensable_phantom_model`` contains the URDF, STL meshes, a launch file for the ``robot_state_publisher`` as well as a dummy script that publishes a joint trajectory, so one can see the arm moving around.

 To start the ``robot_state_publisher``, use:

 .. code-block:: bash

-  ros2 launch sensable_phantom_model omni_rviz.launch.py
+  ros2 launch sensable_phantom_model omni_rviz.launch.py fake_hardware:=true

 Then, to start the robot's dance, use another terminal: